 A brief discussion of a Native American, a big bomb, and an enormous antenna.

 In "The History of Manchester" published in 1856, C.E.
 Potter tells how Joe English Hill got its name:

 The hill terminates on the south in a rough precipice, presenting in the distance a height of some two or three hundred feet, and almost perpendicular.
-The hill took its name from an incident of olden time connected with this precipice.(The image from the "Joe English Echo", the 1927 yearbook of the New Boston High School, may or may not be historically accurate.)
+The hill took its name from an incident of olden time connected with this precipice.(The portrait of Joe from the "Joe English Echo", the 1927 yearbook of the New Boston High School, may or may not be historically accurate.)